yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ### Using containers with nextflow *via* profiles

-We often need to add some other attibutes besides a container flag as mentioned above.
+We often need to add some other attributes besides a container flag as mentioned above.
 This is accomplished using *profiles*.
 A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution.
 When a workflow script is launched, Nextflow first looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
-Finally it checks for the file $HOME/.nextflow/config.
+Finally, it checks for the file $HOME/.nextflow/config.
 Configuration files can contain the definition of one or more profiles.

 Example profiles are shown below: